 Show in Search (L$30/week) - If checked, your land will appear in the Search window's All and Places tabs for L$30 a week.
 If you enable this, be sure to also select the category you want your land to be listed under (Shopping, Hangout, Educational, and so on).

-Mature Content - Select this checkbox if your land contains mature content.
-See "What is the difference between PG and Mature land?"
+Moderate Content - Select this checkbox if your land contains mature content.

 Snapshot - Click on the thumbnail box to select an image from the textures in your inventory.
 This picture will show up in multiple places, such as in the Search window's All, Land Sales, and Places tabs.

 Landing Point - Set a landing point where people will arrive if visiting your land.
 Click Set to place the landing point where you're standing.
 This is where people will be directed to if they teleport to your land, including from Search.
 For example, if you're building a space station, you can set the landing point high in the sky so people don't get lost on the ground looking for it.
 Whatever direction your avatar is facing when you click the Set button will establish the default position of arriving visitors.